elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### C4 Grape (6.7 / 10)

+### C4 Hawaiian Punch  (6.7 / 10)

+Tastes like a partial freezy that isn't frozen.
+So basically freezy juice lol.

 ### Celsius Cosmic Vibe (6.6 / 10)

 Not disgusting, but only better than the unmemorable Ultra Paradise.